skrattaren/apf.rst/apf.rst

         Five for silver, six for gold,
         Seven for a secret never to be told.

-  Nanny's version seems closer to the Scots version given in "`Brewer's Dictionary of Phrase & Fable_:
+  Nanny's version seems closer to the Scots version given in **Brewer's Dictionary of Phrase & Fable**:

         One's sorrow, two's mirth,
         Three's a wedding, four's a birth,